lewir101/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 > - The sample box must be labeled with __23-0065_01__
 > - The sample tubes must then be labelled with __001__ up to __020__
 > - If you provide another sample set, the numbering on the tubes and in the sample sheet are consecutive for all samples.
+> - Each identifier (here numbering) should ideally only be assigned once.

 - __Metadata__ - the sheet is called 'Study' or 'Assay'.